What Is the DAT?

 Scope of Material Covered On the DAT

 The DAT is comprised of four tests: Survey of Natural Sciences, Perceptual Ability Test, Reading Comprehension Test, and a Quantitative Reasoning Test.
-Let’s look at each test and see what material is covered on them…
+In order to master the material, you’ll surely need a DAT Prep Course.
+Let’s look at each test and see what material is covered on them.

 Survey of Natural Sciences (100 Questions)